spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 and installs them for you.
 This may sound convenient, but Spack cannot rely on this behavior for 2 reasons:

 #.
-Spack needs to be able to install packages on an air-gapped cluster.
+Spack needs to be able to install packages on air-gapped networks.

    If there is no internet connection, ``pip`` can't download the package dependencies.
 By explicitly listing every dependency in